+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.00001 per share APGE The Nasdaq Global Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer $\boxtimes$ Smaller reporting company X

+Emerging growth company X

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.00001 per share APGE The Nasdaq Global Market ) has filed all reports required to be filed by Section 13 or 15(d) registrant was required to file such reports), and (2) has been su as submitted electronically every Interactive Data File required to ding 12 months (or for such shorter period that the registrant was a large accelerated filer, an accelerated filer, a non-accelerated f elerated filer," "accelerated filer," "smaller reporting company," Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company revised financial accounting standards provided pursuant to Indicate by check mark whether the registrant is As of May 6, 2024, the registrant had 58,456,02 a shell company (as defined in Rule 12b-2 of the Exchange Act) 7 shares of common stock, \$0.00001 par value per share, outstar).
-Yes □ No ⊠ nding, comprising 44,969,385 shares of voting common stock, \$0.00001 par value per share and 13,486,64 2 shares of non-voting common stock, \$0.00001 par value per sl hare.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of August 5, 2024, the registrant had 58,485,705 shares of common stock, \$0.00001 par value per share, outstanding, comprising 44,999,063 shares of voting common stock, \$0.00001 par value per share and 13,486,642 shares of non-voting common stock, \$0.00001 par value per share.